 - Freaky Is Cool:

-- There are the matching giant Laurel and Hardy heads, the giant baby head, both of which Frank and/or Mike have put on at least once.
+- There are the matching giant Laurel and Hardy heads and the giant baby head, all of which Frank and/or Mike have put on at least once.

 - Grumpy Old Man: There are some people Mike and Frank come upon while they're "Freestyling" (looking for places to pick on side roads) who are very much not interested in being disturbed.

-- Have I Mentioned I Am Heterosexual Today?: The show seems to go out of the way at times to have Mike mention a girlfriend, and to show drive-time conversations about things like which female celebrity is hotter.
+- Have I Mentioned I Am Heterosexual Today?: The show seems to go out of the way at times to have Mike mention a girlfriend (later wife), and to show drive-time conversations about things like which female celebrity is hotter.
 Frank mentioned that while he finds Lady Gaga to be hotter than Taylor Swift, he prefers Gene Simmons to Kim Kardashian.

 - Hilarity Ensues: Mike and Danielle go out on a pick in the Dakotas, while Frank stays behind and runs the store.
 It's an outright lie; Frank is going to the big Sturgis rally in South Dakota, which he has never missed.
 At the end of the episode, they drop in on both him and a recurring character, "Hippie Tom."
-All is forgiven at the end of the episode.
+All is forgiven without too much fuss.

 - It Belongs in a Museum:

-- Occasionally the guys will come across something that once appraised will reveal to be a rare and noteworthy piece.
-In most every time when told of what historic value this has, they will agree to give it to a museum in exchange for enough funds to just make a profit or for that dinosaur fossil they found give it freely.
+- Occasionally, the guys will come across something that, once appraised, is revealed to be a rare and noteworthy piece.
+In most every time when told of what historic value this has, they will agree to give it to a museum in exchange for enough funds to just make a profit or, in the case of that dinosaur fossil they found, donate it freely.

 - In another episode, they get contracted to pick for the NASCAR museum.

-- Lower Deck Episode: One episode had Danielle go on a few picks, one with both of them, and two with just Mike.
+- One episode had Danielle go on a few picks, one with both of them, and two with just Mike.